paramecio/parameciofm/README.md

 ### Git

 [Git](https://git-scm.com/) is a tool used for manage source code repositories.
 Also is a tool that can be used for distribute software.
-For install the next tools you need git install in your server.
+For install the next tools you need git installed in your server.

 In Debian and Ubuntu you can install git using the next command: `apt-get install git`.

-In Fedora and other Red Hat derived distros you can use `yum install git`.
+In Fedora and other Red Hat derived distros you can use `yum install git` or `dnf install git` in last fedora versions.

 ## Install Paramecio Framework

-Pastafari need a web framework called Paramecio.
-You can install this framework using the next command in your server:
+You can install the framework using the next command in your server:

 `pip3 install git+https://github.com/paramecio/parameciofm`